-Later, as a university student, I attended a Christian & Missionary Alliance church and made a personal decision to get baptized.
+Later, as an undergraduate at the University of Ottawa, I attended a Christian & Missionary Alliance church and made a personal decision to get baptized.
 I remained engaged in Christian student clubs on campus (e.g., IVCF, Power to Change, etc.).
 As a young adult, I continued worshiping at various denominational or non-denominational community churches.

-After finishing my studies at Regent University, I packed my things and moved to Toronto.
+After finishing a Master of Arts at Regent University (Virginia Beach, VA), I packed my things and moved to Toronto.
 I lived there for a number of years and found work in the financial field.

 During this time, God led me into lay ministry by using my spare time to serve as a lay-pastoral leader in a small local ethnic Pentecostal church (English-speaking congregation).
 I did this for almost one year and did not have any expectation of ever being called to ministry.
 This experience gave me a taste of what pastoral ministry was going to be like.

 While in Toronto, I began attending a large charismatic church for a few years (Catch the Fire).
 It expanded my experience of worship and my understanding of how the Holy Spirit worked in people, in the church and in the world.
 Worship became more intimate for me.
 In that church, I felt I could almost touch the presence of God.
 Years later, my experience of worship would be shaped by structured worship with liturgy and comprehensive theology.
 This charismatic experience played a huge part in shaping my theology of the Holy Spirit.